cccu-uk/U10130_FCP_Practicals/content/Number_Systems/Number_Systems.md

 <!--
 ## Hexadecimal Numbers

 Hexadecimal is a base 16 numbering system.
-It uses 0 to 9, like decimal, plus A to F:
+It uses 0 to 9, like decimal, but also includes A to F:

 0 1 2 3 4 5 6 7 8 9 A B C D E F